-H-1B visas are the most common method for employers to hire skilled foreign national workers.
+H-1B visas are the most common method for employment providers to hire skilled foreign national workers.
 On a basic level, the H-1B is reserved for “specialty occupations” within an organization.
 This necessitates that the position being offered to the individual requires, as a minimum for entry into that position, a Bachelor’s Degree in a specific field and the individual undertaking the position possesses a Bachelor’s Degree, or its equivalent, in that field or a closely related field.
 Download our 10-page guide to learn more about the timelines and deadlines for applying for an H-1B visa.

 The H-1B visa is a dual intent visa, meaning the visa holder can live and work in the US while also seeking lawful permanent resident status.
 This is a very popular visa because of this dual intent property and because of the avenues that have been established to transition from H-1B to US Lawful Permanent Resident.
 The major drawback of H-1B visas is the annual cap on the number issued, and each year’s quota of visas is used up very quickly.